Adaptive Chameleon or Stubborn Sloth: Revealing the Behavior of Large Language Models in Knowledge Conflicts: Experiments

-Next, we experiment on more complicated knowledge conflict scenarios.
-We are interested in two questions: 1) Tools such as search engine may return irrelevant evidence --- \textit{What if irrelevant evidence is presented to LLMs?} 2) Given complex queries, evidence may be returned as fragments --- \textit{What if fragmented evidence is presented to LLMs?}

-\paragraph{LLMs abstain or focus on related evidence to answer.} When irrelevant evidence is presented, LLMs are expected to 1) abstain if no evidence clearly supports any answer and 2) ignore irrelevant evidence and answer based on the relevant ones.
-To set up, we regard top-ranked irrelevant passages retrieved by Sentence-BERT embeddings\footnote{\url{https://huggingface.co/sentence-transformers/multi-qa-mpnet-base-dot-v1}.}~\cite{reimers-2019-sentence-bert} as irrelevant evidence (i.e., sentences unrelated to the entities shown in the question).
-The experimental results on \textsc{PopQA} are presented in Figure \ref{fig:irrlevant}.
-We find that: 1) Without relevant evidence provided, LLMs express uncertainty (answer abstention).
-This likelihood increases when more irrelevant evidence is presented.
+\paragraph{LLMs can be distracted by irrelevant evidences.} We further experiment on more complicated knowledge conflict scenario.
+We are interested in this question: Tools such as search engine may return irrelevant evidence --- \textit{What if irrelevant evidence is presented to LLMs?} When irrelevant evidence is presented, LLMs are expected to 1) abstain if no evidence clearly supports any answer and 2) ignore irrelevant evidence and answer based on the relevant ones.
+To set up, we regard top-ranked irrelevant passages retrieved by Sentence-BERT embeddings\footnote{\url{https://huggingface.co/sentence-transformers/multi-qa-mpnet-base-dot-v1}.}~\citep{reimers-2019-sentence-bert} as irrelevant evidence (i.e., sentences unrelated to the entities shown in the question).
+The experimental results on \textsc{PopQA} are presented in Table \ref{tab:irrlevant}.
+We find that: 1) With only irrelevant evidence provided, LLMs can be distracted by them, delivering irrelevant answers.
+And this issue is particularly concerning in Llama2-7B.
+Meanwhile, as more irrelevant evidence is introduced, LLMs become less likely to answer based on their parametric memory.
 2) With both relevant and irrelevant evidence provided, LLMs can filter out the irrelevant ones to a certain extent.
-However, as the quantity of irrelevant evidence increases, such an ability diminishes.
-The observation of ChatGPT on knowledge conflict is the same as that in Section~\ref{sec:heterogeneous}.
+This observation aligns with the study by \citet{shi2023large} on how LLMs might be distracted by irrelevant context in mathematics problems.
+Furthermore, we find that as the quantity of irrelevant evidence increases, such an ability diminishes, especially in the case of Llama2-7B.

-\paragraph{LLMs demonstrate a deficiency in information integration.} In real-world scenarios, a complex query may require fragmented evidence gathered from different sources to have the final answer.
-As a multi-step reasoning dataset, \textsc{StrategyQA} provides multiple separate pieces of evidence related to sub-questions.
-Therefore, we take \textsc{StrategyQA} as an ideal sample dataset for such exploration.
-The results in Figure \ref{fig:frag-evidence} clearly show: after the original evidence (parametric memory or counter-memory) used by ChatGPT is fragmented, ChatGPT shifts to consider the other intact evidence (counter-memory or parametric memory) in 38.2\% examples, indicating the limited abilities of LLMs to integrate fragments of evidence.
-This observation also suggests that the same external evidence in different formats (fragmented or whole) may have different effects on LLMs in the tool-augmented systems.
-Therefore, from the perspective of external tools, it is worth exploring the presentation of evidence in an easy-to-use format for LLMs in the future.